-This time I would like to start writing about schooling in Finland,which I was curious about.
-Before heading to the school, I had talked with Finns about the most respected jobs here.
+This time I would like to start writing about schooling in Finland, which I was curious about.
+Before heading to the school to see the pupils, I had talked with Finns about the most respected jobs here.
 It was proved that teacher is absolutely on the list of best jobs in Finland, which provide the guarantee of enough fresh blood to keep the Finnish educational system at world class level.

-During the last few weeks, I had gotten the chances to join different classes in Lapunmäki School and do some breaktime activities for the students.
+During the last few weeks, I had gotten the chances to visit different classes in Lapunmäki School and do some breaktime activities for the students.
 The first impression for me is the courses students involved in are very practical.
 For example, The Home Economics, which seems like one of the most popular courses in the school.
 As a compulsory course for the 7th students, and an optional one for the 8th and 9th students, this course provide the students with the chance to learn culinary skills they could practice for life.
 I felt regretful that I didn’t have this course when I was at their ages, otherwise I could have taken care of myself and others much better J

-I had been scheduled to join this course for three times.
 Although I have been cooking on my own quite often recent years (There is no choice L,under the condition of living alone), but still not a good cook.
 It is “safe” way to observe them to practice their cooking skills.
 To make the class a little bit different, I introduced the Chinese culinary culture (including how to use chopsticks) and shared some snacks/tea from my country.
 We continued the activities at Kukkula youth house on evening time.